-To update Opera web browser manually, click the Opera button at the top of your web browser window, and click About Opera.
+To update Opera web browser manually, click the Opera Menu button at the top of your web browser window, and click Help > Update & Recovery (or visit

-Opera will check to see if an update to your current version is available.
-Checking for updates… will display.
+Opera checks to see if an update to your current version is available.
+Checking for updates… displays.

-If an update is available, it will begin to download.
-You will see the download progress display as a percentage in the window.
+If an update is available, it begins to download.
+The download progress displays as a percentage in the window.

 After completion of the download and installation, a prompt to restart Opera may display.
 If needed, exit Opera, then relaunch it, or click the Relaunch Now button.

-If the update to Opera was successful, and the installation is current, you will see Opera is up to date display as a result.
+If the update successfully installs, and the installation is current, Opera is up to date displays as a result.